sfranzyshen/ws2812esp8266/README.md

+#This is a rewrite of cnlohr's original code (it didn't work for me past 25 leds) ...

 #ESP8266 WS2812 Driver (With ESP8266 Build Guide)
 A basic WS2812 driver for the ESP8266.
 You send a UDP packet to it on port 7777 and it plops it out GPIO0.
 In something the WS2812B can understand.
 WARNING: You should have a 100p cap across GPIO0 to GND.
 I don't know why but it will flash if you don't.